ghsoares/Tico/README.md

 # Tico programming language
-Tico is a stack-based programming language, written in TypeScript.

-This language isn't useful for real-life problems, as it is for educational purposes only.

-## Roadmap
-- [ ] Turing-complete
+Tico is dynamic procedural programming language, similar to JS with some abstraction of Python's features and exclusive features.